 Once the procedure is complete, the catheters are removed in the same way that they were inserted.
 Patients will then be transferred to a recovery room.

 A Progressive, Stepped Approach

-Of the many thousands of ablations Dr. Gidney has performed he has performed over a thousand with no x-ray (fluoroscopy).
-The need to expose patients to X-ray is now very rare and makes Dr. Gidney a leader in the field by focusing not only on his best in industry success rates, but also on being a leader in safety.
-In fact, most centers of excellence still expose patients to 45-60 minutes of continuous radiation for these procedures, whereas Dr. Gidney usually uses zero minutes of radiation because of techniques and workflow he has pioneered with ultrasound and Carto integration.
-In the rare circumstance fluoroscopy is needed, it is usually employed in a secondary confirmatory role with a system called Carto Univu.
+The need to expose patients to X-ray is now less necessary and some electrophysiologists focus not only on his best in industry success rates, but also on being a leader in safety.
+In fact, most centers of excellence still expose patients to 45-60 minutes of continuous radiation for these procedures, .
+In the rare circumstance fluoroscopy is needed, it is usually employed in a secondary confirmatory role.
 This offers exceptional benefits to both the patient and the medical staff.
-Click here to learn more about our no-radiation ablations.
+Click here to learn more about no-radiation ablations.

 Benefits of Catheter Ablation

 - Success rates can be greater than 90%